bpolania/Bianchetto/README.md

 # Bianchetto
 Bianchetto is an Ethereum Developer Framework for iOS

 Please note that it's at a very early stage, therefore there's still **a lot** to be done.
+It has *only been tested with TestRPC running locally*.

 ### Installation